broadinstitute/firecloud-tools/scripts/bigquery_billing_report/README.md

   * -dn <big query dataset name>    - optional argument for name of dataset where big query exports go to
   * -bp <project to run big query query within> - optional argument for project to run the query within - needs to be a project you have ability to run BQ queries within
 * Other arguments:
-  * -p - optionally print the BQ queries
+  * -pq - optionally print the BQ queries
   * -c - optionally print info about all calls

 The output is in the following form per workflow: